The following Owner-Managed Businesses guidance note Produced by Tolley provides comprehensive and up to date tax information covering:

-For more information on the background to ADR and the need for the agreement to be in line with the HMRC litigation and settlement strategy, see the HMRC policy on alternative dispute resolution guidance note and Simon’s Taxes A5.713.
+For more information on the interaction between ADR and the HMRC litigation and settlement strategy, and the other issues to consider in relation to ADR, see the HMRC policy on alternative dispute resolution guidance note.

 This guidance note considers the ADR process in more detail.

-HMRC has issued guidance that suggests that ADR may be an alternative to taking cases to litigation.
+ADR can be an alternative to taking cases to litigation.
 The following characteristics are outlined by HMRC as indicative of situations that it considers may be suitable for ADR process:

 **Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.

 Access this article and thousands of others like it free for 7 days with a trial of TolleyGuidance.